History of The Twin City Opera House:

 In 1843 or '44 Kirker and Woodman- see opened a drug store in what was called the Springer House, east of the court house.
 In 1847 the drugs, etc., were sold to Israel Green and removed to the room adjoining that now occupied by Dr. Alexander.
 In 1857 Green sold to Dr. C. Robertson and S. Sprague.
 In 1858 they removed to the northwest corner of the square.
 In April, 1862, Sprague sold his interest to Dr. Robertson, who continued the business in the same room until the building was burned, together with a large part of the drugs, May 5, 1879, after which be occupied a building adjoining on the same lot until his death.In 1858 Drs.
 Edwards and Hedges started a store in the same room which had been occupied by Kirker, and in April, 1862, sold out to S. Sprague.

 C. V. Arrick commenced selling drugs at the southeast corner of Center and East Streets, and afterward removed to the Buckeye Block.
 In 1882 he sold to Dr. John Ewing.
 The latter, in partnership with Dr. T. J. Bingham, now carries on the Same business in a commodious store in the Stanberry Building.
+Of course the drugs were the legal variety at a pharmacy.
+Although drug laws were more relaxed than today some were still illegal.
+Today a drug offense is a serious crime and if you are charged with one you need to consult an attorney.
+Columbus criminal defense attorney can help you understand the charges against you and provide you with a defense for the charge.

 The United Paranormal Project has also found that there were other merchants on the NW Corner of the Square.
 The was no reference to a Brewster Hotel ever being in McConnelsville or Morgan County, Ohio in any history book, newspaper, magazine or any other media.
 There was a Brewster Store, however it was located just East of the Courthouse and Jail.
 We have been searching and researching this matter since 2008 and have put hundreds of hours into finding out what was really on the lot prior to the Opera House that burned down.
 Carla Christy, Research Manager for UPP began an exhaustive search in mid-2011 for any information regarding the Brewster family who owned and operated the Brewster Store.
 With the help of Eric Glosser, Director of UPP, who stumbled across an obscure story in an online historical recounting of the night McConnelsville burned, the actual story of the “burn district” was finally resolved.
 The Brewster "dwelling house" (which took in "boarders") located on the NW corner of the square lot #32 was where the fire on May 5, 1879 started in a faulty flue.
 The Morgan County Herald and the Morgan County Democrat newspaper articles reporting on the fire are both reprinted in their entirety below.
 It is believed that the transactions to acquire the lots where the Twin City Opera House and McConnelsville Town Hall were eventually built involved trading a surviving female descendant from the Brewster family her lot #32, where the Brewster Dwelling House previously stood, for the adjoining lot #33.